The Place of Sprouting Corn

 A young boy I know is doing a kind of weird ritual race.
 He comes to the starting, lights a match, leaps up, runs down to the ending--leaps up, turns, comes back down to the start.
 His match is still supposed to be lit, but his went out.
 I mention that he didnít do it great, but heíll probably do it better next time.
+NOTES

-The photo to the left shows me at the Dream Institute in a papier-maché mask inspired by Place of Sprouting Corn.
+Above photos: me at the Dream Institute in a papier-maché mask inspired by Place of Sprouting Corn.

 The theme of going underground, the Descent to the Underworld, became important to me in doing shamanic work and also in understanding and valuing the role of depression in my life.

 The silhouette of the upside-down little girl in the background of the painting stands for my childhood sadness and pain.